Franz Brentano (1838-1917)

 Brentano was a philosophical optimist through and through, firmly convinced that philosophy not only had a great past, but an even greater future ahead of it.
 He emphasized the continuity between the endeavors of philosophy and the empirical sciences, and he attacked in his lectures with great eloquence a cultural pessimism that was popular at the time.
 In addition, he backed up his optimism with his theistic worldview.

 With such colorful words, Brentano’s aim was to instill in his students a belief in the integrity of philosophy as a rigorous discipline.
 If this was not good enough to convince his audience, Brentano reminded them of the human capacity to search for ultimate reasons, thereby appealing to a religious impulse in some of his students.
-One of them was Alfred Kastil, who collected and published material from Brentano’s Nachlass dedicated to this project with his own amendments.
-The following passage is quoted literally by Kastil from one of Brentano’s manuscripts:
+One of them was Alfred Kastil, who often changed Brentano’s words as an editor, but claims that the following passage comes from from one of Brentano’s manuscripts:

 Man demands by nature not merely a knowledge of what is [Kenntnis des Dass], but also a knowledge of why [Kenntnis des Warum].
 For this reason alone, the knowledge of God, as that of the first reason, is a great good, but it is also so insofar as the most joyful conception of the world, the most blissful hopes are attached to it (Brentano: Religion und Philosophie, 253 fn.
 Our translation).

-But wisdom can be attained in different ways.
-It would therefore be rash to reduce Brentano’s philosophical optimism to religious faith.
+Yet it would be be rash to reduce Brentano’s philosophical optimism to religious enthusiasm.
 Looking back on his own life, he speaks of the “duty of the wise man, having reached the age of maturity, to subject his religious convictions to an examination”, and in doing so, with all due respect for popular religion, to retain the freedom to oppose the unauthorized restrictions on research by an “ecclesiastical government” (Ibid., p.
 251).
-This quote may shed some light on Brentano’s willingness to defy the dogmatism of the Catholic Church and to understand this resistance as a philosophical duty.

 6. References and Further Reading